 An HCV infected patient must be aware of the appropriate cautions to take in order to avoid transmission of the infection to another person.
 HCV is transmitted via blood-to-blood contact; thus, any contact with infected blood should be avoided.
-HCV is not spread through sneezing, coughing, personal touch such as hugging or holding hands, or sharing eating utensils or drinkware.2 safe sex methods.1

-Patient's should be advised not to share personal items that may come in contact with blood such as razors or toothbrushes.2 Any abrasions or cuts of the skin should be covered until healed.
-If household items or surfaces become contaminated with HCV-infected blood, the area should be cleaned with a 1:9 bleach to water solution.1
+HCV is not spread through sneezing, coughing, personal touch such as hugging or holding hands, or sharing eating utensils or drinkware.2 with blood such as razors or toothbrushes.2 Any abrasions or cuts of the skin should be covered until healed.
+If household items or surfaces become contaminated with HCV-infected blood, the area should be cleaned with a 1:9 bleach to water solution.1 safe sex methods.1